Update: All of our events are currently taking place online due to COVID.

 Below is a listing of Human Origins Initiative events.
 Find details about event location, time, and cost (if any) by clicking on that particular event.

 We will be updating this event listing about every three months: in March, June, September, and December.

-We currently have three regularly scheduled events every month: two Scientist is In programs and one HOT Topic program.
+We usually have two Scientist is In programs every month, and one HOT Topic program every month, although HOT Topic programs occur only during the spring and summer months.
 Please check the schedule of individual events to see how holidays may impact these events.
 In addition to these regularly scheduled events, we have occasional lectures, panel discussions, and other public events.

-PLEASE CHECK BACK REGULARLY AS THE DETAILS, DATES, AND TIMES OF OUR PROGRAMS OCCASIONALLY CHANGE DUE TO THE AVAILABILITY OF PARTICIPANTS AND OTHER UNFORSEEN CIRCUMSTANCES.
+PLEASE CHECK BACK REGULARLY AS THE DETAILS, DATES, AND TIMES OF OUR PROGRAMS OCCASIONALLY CHANGE DUE TO THE AVAILABILITY OF PARTICIPANTS AND OTHER UNFORESEEN CIRCUMSTANCES.